Abibubble/milestone2-harry-potter-quiz/README.md

     *

 3. Samsung Internet
-    * Very strange color adjustments
-    * Otherwise, all working correctly
+    * All tested and working correctly

 ### Further Testing
 The website was tested on Google Chrome, Firefox, Internet Explorer, Microsoft Edge, Safari and Samsung Internet browsers.